 Going frugal is a process.

-The key to success is to start doing small tweaks in your lifestyle and see how that goes.
+The key to success is making tweaks in your lifestyle and seeing how that goes.

 Experimenting is your new best friend.

 Let’s go over the four steps that’ll help you switch from splurging to frugality.

 First, get clear on why you want to live a frugal lifestyle.

 You’re aiming to change your behavior.
 To change your behavior, you need a compelling goal.

 That’s why it’s critical to understand why it’s important to you.